Jemeni11/Jemeni11/README.md

     AspectMatic is a Figma/Penpot plugin that automates aspect ratio calculations for developers.
 I got tired of calculating the long way, so I made a plugin.

-    The Figma plugin was built with [Create Figma Plugin](https://yuanqing.github.io/create-figma-plugin/), Preact, TypeScript, Prettier, and TailwindCSS.
+    The Figma plugin was built with [Create Figma Plugin](https://yuanqing.github.io/create-figma-plugin/), Preact, TypeScript, Prettier, and Tailwind.

-    The Penpot plugin was built with React, TypeScript, Prettier, and TailwindCSS.
+    The Penpot plugin was built with React, TypeScript, Prettier, and Tailwind.

 -  GeoTrace

     [Live Link](https://jemeni-geotrace.netlify.app/) • [GitHub Repo](https://github.com/Jemeni11/GeoTrace)

-    A React-based app that uses the IP Geolocation API and LeafletJS to display your IP address and pinpoint your location on an interactive map.
+    A React-based app that uses the IP Geolocation API and Leaflet.js to display your IP address and pinpoint your location on an interactive map.

 - The Shop!